dotnet/csharplang/proposals/checked-user-defined-operators.md

 Section "I.10.3.2 Binary operators" of ECMA-335 will be adjusted to include *op_CheckedAddition*, *op_CheckedSubtraction*,
 *op_CheckedMultiply*, *op_CheckedDivision* as the names for methods implementing checked `+`, `-`, `*`, and `/` binary operators.

+Section "I.10.3.3 Conversion operators" of ECMA-335 will be adjusted to include *op_CheckedExplicit* as the name for a method implementing checked explicit conversion operator.

 ### Unary operators

 Unary `checked operators` follow the rules from https://github.com/dotnet/csharplang/blob/main/spec/classes.md#unary-operators.

 ### Unary operator overload resolution

-Assuming that `regular operator` matches `unchecked` evaluation context and `checked operator` matches `checked` evaluation context, the first bullet in https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#unary-operator-overload-resolution:
+Assuming that `regular operator` matches `unchecked` evaluation context, `checked operator` matches `checked` evaluation context and an operator that doesn't have `checked` form matches either context, the first bullet in https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#unary-operator-overload-resolution:
 >*  The set of candidate user-defined operators provided by `X` for the operation `operator op(x)` is determined using the rules of [Candidate user-defined operators](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#candidate-user-defined-operators).

 will be replaced with the following two bullet points: